BookingSync/bookingsync-engine/README.md

 ### Testing

 By default, your tests will run against the Rails version used in the main Gemfile.lock, to test against all supported Rails version, please run the tests with Appraisals with: `appraisal rake spec`

+#### Testing with docker

+You can choose to run PostgreSQL in a Docker container.
+At the moment, you should use [Beta channel](https://docs.docker.com/docker-for-mac/) on a Mac - so you can reach the docker machine on localhost.
+It is possible to set it up with stable, but then you have to configure it another way.

+Use `spec/dummy/config/database.yml.docker` instead of `spec/dummy/config/database.yml`.

+Once intalled, setup the DB with `docker-compose create`, `docker-compose start` and `rake db:setup`